Car Resprays: 5 Facts You Need Before the Paint Job

-3. Scratches, chips & dents should be sorted before the work begins
+3. Scratches, chips and car dent removal should be sorted before the work begins

 A ChipsAway Technician repairs a scraped wheel arch

-The car respray needs to be done on top of a completely flat, as-new surface.
+The car respray needs to be done on top of a completely flat, as-new surface, after you have had a professional car scratch repair or used a car scratch remover.
 Don’t count on a simple respray to fix rust or scrapes.
 As mentioned above, if the bodyshop needs to do this work it will add to the price you need to pay.

-One option could be to get ChipsAway to complete the car scratch repair first, as in the image above, and take it for the respray from there.
+One option could be to get ChipsAway to complete a repair first, as in the image above, and take it for the respray from there.
 It may end up being more cost-effective.

 4. Masking & prep make or break the respray